NxPKG/khulnasoft-docs/content/learning-paths/load-balancing/planning/_index.md

 # Planning your load balancer

-Explore the configuration choices available for your Cloudflare load balancer.
+Explore the configuration choices available for your Khulnasoft load balancer.

 ## Objectives